Menu Close

 Stairs cannot be continuous without have a landing or floor level that breaks up the flight of stairs.
 The height limit established by code is intended to provide a reasonable interval for the user so that they may rest on a level surface and to alleviate the negative effects of long uninterrupted flights.

 The code establishes a maximum vertical height of 151 inches (12 feet 7 inches) between landings or floor levels for a flight of stairs.
-If the distance between floor levels exceed 151 inches, the flight of stairs would require a level landing somewhere in-between to break up the flight of stairs.
+If the distance between floor levels are greater than 151 inches, the flight of stairs would require a level landing somewhere in-between to break up the flight of stairs.

 Vertical Rise for Stairs 2018